seven-hills-technology/seven-hills-technology.github.io/index.md

                 <div class="text">
                     <h3><a href="/development" alt="Custom Software Development">Custom Software Development</a></h3>
                     <div>
-                        Off the shelf software products don't fit the need of every business.
-When business requirements are too complex or specific to a business or industry, or the cost for the correct software is way too high, building something custom is what you need.
+                        Your technology solution or mobile application needs to work the way you expect it to, and that begins with design.
+Seven Hills Technology begins every project with design-drive development, which means you can see, experience, and test your solution right from the very beginning of the creation process through the final steps of deployment.
 We can build software to fit your exact and custom needs, on any budget.
                     </div>
                     <div class="small-link">
                         <a href="/development" alt="Development">Click here to learn more.</a>